realfredricko/Android-Books/README.md

 Note: Feel free to add more books and update the list.

-## 🤝How to Contribute
+## 🤝🏾How to Contribute
-Your contributions are we;comed to enhance and expand this repository.
+Your contributions are welcomed to enhance and expand this repository.
 If you have a favorite Android development book that is not listed, or if you find outdated information, follow these steps to contribute:

 - Fork the repository.